David Godman: Life and work in India

 In 1993 Godman moved to Lucknow at the invitation of H. W. L. Poonja, Poonja, a devotee of Ramana Maharshi who subsequently became a well-known spiritual teacher.
 In his later years Poonja was more generally known as ‘'Papaji’'.
-Godman made a documentary on Poonja’s life and teachings, edited a collection of interviews that various visitors had had with Poonja in the early 1990s, and compiled an authorised three-volume biography entitled Nothing Ever Happened.
+Godman made a documentary on Poonja’s life and teachings, edited a collection of interviews that various visitors had with Poonja in the early 1990s, and compiled an authorised three-volume biography entitled Nothing Ever Happened.
 In 2006, he edited a collection of conversations that had taken place in Poonja’s home in the early 1990s.

 After the death of Poonja in 1997, Godman returned to Tiruvannamalai.
 A year later he edited and published a collection of dialogues that had taken place between Annanalai Swami and visitors to his ashram in the 1980s.

 Between 2000 and 2002 Godman brought out The Power of the Presence, a three-volume anthology of mostly first-person accounts that chronicled the experiences that visitors had had with Ramana Maharshi between 1896 and 1950.

 Between 2004 and 2008, in collaboration with T. V. Venkatasubramanian and Robert Butler, he translated, edited and published three books of Tamil poetry, composed by the Tamil poet Muruganar, which recorded the teachings of Sri Ramana along with Muruganar’s own experiences.

 In 2012, Venkatasubramanian, Butler and Godman translated and published a bilingual (Tamil and English) edition of Sorupa Saram, a Tamil philosophical work composed several hundred years ago by Sorupananda.
 The three have also collaborated on translations of other Tamil mystic poetry.
 Among their subjects were Manikkavachakar, Thayumanuvar, and Tattuvaraya.

 In 2014, in collaboration with the Whole Life Foundation, Godman filmed a twenty-seven episode, 15-hour series of talks on Ramana Maharshi's life, teachings and followers.